CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/AdvancedRules/Effects.md

 | ------------- | ----------------- | ---------- | ------ |
 | Enhanced Lift | +1 to Lift level. | Indefinite |        |

-### Base Dice Mod
+### Skill Base Dice Tier

-Modifies a the base dice of a specific skill or vocation dice pools.
+Sets the base dice of specific skills or vocations dice pools.

+For instance, if a Mundane Fire Magic Spellcasting Focus is used, all uses of the Fire Magic Skill have 3d6.
+With a Excellent Fire Magic Spellcasting Focus, all uses of the Fire magic Skill have 3d8 instead.

+Base Dice Tiers also apply to tools used in skill rolls (high-quality climbing equipment for use with Athletics), and is meant to apply both in and out of combat.

 | Name                                    | Desc                                                                       | Duration   | Source |
 | --------------------------------------- | -------------------------------------------------------------------------- | ---------- | ------ |